Merlin Stone

 Merlin Stone (born Marilyn Jacobson; September 27, 1931 - February 23, 2011) was an American author, artist and academic.
-She was an important thinker of the feminist theology and Goddess movements and is known for her book When God Was a Woman.
+She was an important thinker of the feminist theology and Goddess movements and is best-known for her book When God Was a Woman.

 Biography

 Merlin Stone was born in Flatbush, Brooklyn, New York.
 She attended P.S.
 217 and Erasmus Hall High School, where she graduated in 1949 with a Metallic Art Medal Award.
 After enrolling at the University of Buffalo later that year and marrying in 1950, she continued her studies while raising her children, ultimately earning a B.S. and teaching certificate in art (with a minor in journalism) from the institution in 1958.
 She became interested in archaeology and ancient religions from her study of ancient art.

 From 1958 to 1967, she worked as a teacher and sculptor, exhibiting widely and executing numerous commissions.
 During this period, she was divorced from her first husband in 1963 and taught at Buffalo State College as an assistant professor of art (1962) and her alma mater (by now a SUNY university center) as an assistant professor of sculpture (1966).

 In 1968, she received an interdisciplinary M.F.A. from the California College of Arts and Crafts.
 While based in Oakland and Berkeley, California from 1967 to 1972, she taught at the University of California, Berkeley's extension program, commenced research into ancient culture in earnest and expanded her practice to include kinetic sculpture, liquid light shows, performance art and collaborations with engineers.